Thirumanam Enum Nikkah: Development

-In February 2012, producer Venu Ravichandran of Aascar Films signed debutant Anis to direct a project titled Thirumanam Enum Nikkah with Jai and Samantha being announced as the lead cast.
+In February 2012, producer V. Ravichandran of Aascar Films signed debutant Anis to direct a project titled Thirumanam Enum Nikkah with Jai and Samantha being announced as the lead cast.
 However Samantha's busy schedules led to Nazriya Nazim replacing her in October 2012 to play the lead role.
 It was Nazriya's first Tamil film she signed though all her other Tamil ventures Neram, Raja Rani, Naiyaandi and Vaayai Moodi Pesavum ended up releasing earlier.
 It was reported that the film will tell about the romance between two main characters of two different religious backgrounds, with Jai and Nazriya playing IT professionals in the film.

 Hebah Patel, who had worked only as a model in commercials, was selected to play the other female lead.
 Deekshitha Manikkam, runner up of the Miss South India 2013, was signed up to play the pivotal character of Nazriya's friend in the film.
 Anis' mentor and actor Nassar signed in for a cameo appearance in the film.